-This chapter of “Who Stole My Playbook: 2021 Perspectives from Association Leaders,” a podcast discussion presented by digitalNow, brings together Don Dea, Pamela Kaul, Mark Dorsey, Larry Robertson, Joel Albizo, Paul Pomerantz, Michelle Mason and Gary LaBranche together as they talk about social change, social impact and social responsibility as associations.
+This chapter of “Who Stole My Playbook: 2021 Perspectives from Association Leaders,” a podcast discussion led by Association Strategies and produced by Fusion Productions/digitalNow brings Don Dea, Pamela Kaul, Mark Dorsey, Larry Robertson, Joel Albizo, Paul Pomerantz, Michelle Mason, and Gary LaBranche together as they talk about social change, social impact and social responsibility as associations.

 “What (these issues) have done for the HR function — a function that prides itself on being proactive — is it has thrown us into a completely reactive mode because we don’t know what to expect,” said Robertson, the Senior Vice President of Human Resources, Belonging, & Technology Services and Solutions at The American Institute of Architects.
 “We don’t know what’s coming, and at the same time as this is happening you have the election, you have the murder of George Floyd, you have all of this bubbling up and now you’re dealing with employer-relations issue of people saying things they never would have said before if we were in person and collaborating face-to-face.”